Financial freedom is a goal of mine. I want to be able to do what I want, when I want.

 We make a living by what we earn.
 We make a life by what we give.

 Right now, I’m at step five in my plan for financial freedom.
-I need to keep investing in myself and stay consistent with my investments.
+I need to keep investing in myself and stay consistent and disciplined with my investments.
 Saving a few hundred bucks a month is great, but to become financially free will require more than that.

 Everyone’s situation is different – personal finance is personal, after all.